arma-type-things/serenity-arma/README.md

-# twilight-arma
+# serenity-arma

-A bot written in Rust, using `twilight`, `futures` and `tokio`, focused on ArmA dedicated servers and their communities.
+A bot written in Rust, using `serenity` and `tokio`, focused on ArmA dedicated servers and their communities.